max-studios/KyaniteConsilium/README.md

 - put plugin.jar in /plugins folder
 - restart server
 - go to /plugins/KyaniteConsilium
-- configure and customice your server
+- configure and customize your server
   --> restart (/reload)

 ______________________________________________________________________________